CU-ECEN-5823/ecen5823-f20-assignments/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![slave_latency](screenshots/assignment5/slave_latency.png)

 7. What is the peak current of a data transmission when the phone is connected and placed next to the Blue Gecko?
+Remember that packets from the BT application layer are queued in the link layer and transmitted at the next connection interval.
    Answer:
    <br>Screenshot:
    ![peak_current_phone_next_to](screenshots/assignment5/peak_current_phone_next_to.png)